laurakond/Artly/README.md

 - The artwork and profile features come with a pre-set default image in case the user has not chosen the images upon creating the artwork or profile.

-  - This way other features, such as the artwork view and the Avatar view, can function without any issue.
+  - This way, other features, such as the artwork view and the Avatar view, can function without any issue.

     - These can be updated through the artwork edit and profile edit forms.